You poured your heart into your book, but now you’re staring at the numbers, wondering how readers will discover it through effective book promotion.

 • Use consistent metadata (author bio, book descriptions, tags) across platforms.

-• Create blog content related to your books, themes, or writing process.
+• Create a blog post related to your books, themes, or writing process.

 • Include keywords in image alt text for book covers and media.